Website by Waving Moose Communications

 It is also a space in which group facilitators can:

 Much of the above also applies to practitioners working with individual parents.
-They will not be dealing with group dynamics but if both mum and dad are present, the couple relationship can present a whole new set of challenges.
-Usually a worker is giving parents individual support because there are very complex issues involved and supervision (alone or in a group) allows time to unpick these issues, reflect on the most appropriate parts of the Take 3 material to use, and notice how the issues are impacting the worker.
+They will not be dealing with group dynamics but if both parents of a young person are present, the couple relationship can present a whole new set of challenges.
+Apart from times of lockdown, a worker is usually giving parents individual support because there are very complex issues involved and supervision (alone or in a group) allows time to unpick these issues, reflect on the most appropriate parts of the Take 3 material to use, and notice how the issues are impacting the worker.
 Often parenting practitioners feel under enormous pressure to ‘rescue’ their clients and they need support with looking at their motives in wanting to help others, keeping very clear boundaries and dealing with their own stress.

 How Take 3 Parenting Can Help

 T3P offers nationwide supervision to parenting practitioners, primarily those using the Take 3 materials.
 We are all experienced and trained supervisors.
-Sessions can be organized locally or on-line (e.g. using Skype) and can be tailor-made to suit organizations or individual parenting workers, so please contact us if you are interested.
+Sessions can be organised locally or online (e.g. using Zoom or Skype) and can be tailor-made to suit organizations or individual parenting workers, so please contact us if you are interested.

 |What is the Take 3 Programme?|